microsoft/TypeAgent/ts/packages/agents/desktop/README.md

    - Launch Visual Studio
    - Open the repo directory [dotnet/autoShell](../../../../dotnet/autoShell/) folder.
 Build this project.

-2. The node process that integrates with TypeAgent.
-To build this:
+2. App Agent for TypeAgent that sends actions to the .NET code:
-   - Go to the repo directory [ts/packages/agents/desktop](./) folder.
+   - Go to the repo directory [ts/packages/agents/desktop](./) folder (current).
    - Run `pnpm run build`

 ## Running the automation

-1. In the repo directory [ts/packages/agents/desktop](./), run `pnpm run start`
+Launch the [TypeAgent Shell](../../shell) or the [TypeAgent CLI](../../cli) and enable the app agent with command `@config agent desktop`.
-2. Launch the [TypeAgent Shell](../../shell) or the [TypeAgent CLI](../../cli).
-These are integrated with the automation agent and can send commands.
-You can issue commands from this interface such as:
+You can issue commands from these interfaces such as:

 - launch calculator
 - maximize calculator
 - tile calculator to the left and chrome to the right
 - etc.

 ## Trademarks